²»Á¼Ñо¿Ëù¹Ù·½

 Background

-Issue: Prior to the Sept.
-11, 2001, attacks on the World Trade Center and the Pentagon, terrorism coverage was usually included in general insurance policies without an additional cost to insureds.
+Issue: Prior to the attacks on the World Trade Center and the Pentagon on September 11, 2001, terrorism coverage was usually included in general insurance policies without an additional cost to insureds.
 After the attacks, coverage became .
-In response, the U.S. Congress (Congress) passed the Terrorism Risk Insurance Act (TRIA) .
+In response, the U.S. Congress passed the Terrorism Risk Insurance Act (TRIA) .

 TRIA was initially created as a temporary three-year federal program, allowing the federal government to share monetary losses with insurers on commercial property/casualty (P/C) losses due to a terrorist attack.
-Since then, it has been renewed four times: , , , and .
-The current reauthorization is slated to expire Dec.
-31, 2027.
+It has since been renewed four times (, , , and ) and the U.S. Department of the Treasury also published an interim final rule on the process of certifying an act of terrorism .
+The current reauthorization is slated to expire December 31, 2027.
 TRIA requires insurers to make terrorism coverage available to commercial policyholders, but it does not require insureds to purchase it.

 Background: Despite the terrorist attacks on the World Trade Center in 1993 and the Oklahoma City bombing in 1995, insurers did not view domestic or international terrorism when underwriting commercial insurance policies because: